It may seem simple, but what all details to add to your resume contact information is a controversial topic.

-You can use your given first name or your shortened first name.
+- You can use your given first name or your shortened first name.
 However, it is not advisable to use a nickname.
-It leads to formation of opinions.
+It leads to the formation of opinions.

-Your name should be at the top.
+- Your name should be at the top.
 It should be able to stand out.
-You can make your name a larger than the rest of the fonts.
+You can make your name larger than the rest of the fonts.
 Or bold your name.
 Or both.
-You can center your contact details or align it to the right.
+You can center your contact details or align them to the right.

 - Leave a space or horizontal line between the end of your contact information and the next section of your resume.